Sign up for Funding Circle newsletter!

-SBA 7(a) loans can be a game-changer for small businesses in need of big financing.
-With large maximum loan amounts, low interest rates, and generous repayment terms, it’s no wonder the 7(a) loan is the SBA’s most popular loan program.
+SBA 7(a) loans can be a game-changer for small businesses in need of financial assistance.
+With maximum loan amounts, low interest rates, and generous repayment terms, it’s no wonder why the 7(a) loan is the Small Business Administration’s most popular loan program.

 Let’s dive right in!

-This SBA guarantee lowers the risk for traditional banks and alternative lenders to offer large loan amounts with low interest rates.
+This Small Business Administration guarantee lowers the risk for traditional banks and alternative lenders to offer large loan amounts with low interest rates.

 Here’s a list of popular SBA 7(a) loan uses:

 SBA loans consist of a lot of moving parts.
 From maximum loan amounts and use of proceeds to repayment terms, guaraunty fees, interest rates, and more—here’s a brief overview of the main characteristics of SBA 7(a) loans in 2022:

 *The guaranty fee is charged on the guaranteed portion of your loan—not the entirety of it.